-36 of a product shortage.

-V.(a) Cannabis sold by alternative treatment centers holding dual use certificates to qualifying patients directly or via their designated caregivers shall meet the requirements of RSA 126-X:8 and rules issued pursuant to chapter RSA 126-X.

-4 (b) Cannabis sold by alternative treatment centers holding dual use certificates to 5 qualifying patients directly or via their designated caregivers may have higher THC per serving than 6 is permitted by rules governing cannabis establishments that are issued pursuant to RSA 318-F:10.

-VI.
-Cannabis stores affiliated with alternative treatment centers holding dual use certificates may sell cannabis grown and processed by those alternative treatment centers to consumers provided they comply with rules issued pursuant to this section and RSA 318-F:10

-318-F:9 Transition of Therapeutic Cannabis Program.

-I. No later than 20 months after the effective date of this chapter, the commission, jointly with the department of health and human services, shall make a recommendation to the health and human services oversight committee whether to transfer the department's therapeutic cannabis program to the commission.

-II.
-The proposal shall include a plan to allow cannabis retail stores to obtain a therapeuticcannabis endorsement that would allow them to serve qualifying patients.

-318-F:10 Licensure Procedures for Cannabis Establishments.

-I. Each application for a license to operate a cannabis establishment shall be submitted tothe commission.

-II.
-Each application shall include both the fee established by the commission and a \$500 fee for the municipality to review the application, except that the municipal fee shall be \$75 in the case of the smallest tier of cultivation facilities.

-III.
-The commission shall:

-(a) Immediately forward a copy of each application and the municipal fee to themunicipality in which the applicant desires to operate the cannabis establishment; and

-(b) Issue a license to the applicant within 90 days after receipt of an application unless:

-(1) The commission finds the applicant is not in compliance with the requirements ofthis chapter or rules adopted under this chapter;

-(2) The commission is notified by the relevant municipality that the applicant is not in compliance with an ordinance adopted pursuant to this chapter and in effect at the time of application; or

-- 32 (3) More qualified applicants have applied than the number of licenses available in 33 the municipality, and the applicant was not selected. - 34

-(c) Accept and process applications on an ongoing basis.

-35 318-F:11 Enactment of Municipal Ordinances.
+Amendment to SB 98-FN

+- Page 13 -1 Cannabis sold by alternative treatment centers holding dual use certificates to 2 qualifying patients directly or via their designated caregivers shall meet the requirements of RSA 3 126-X:8 and rules issued pursuant to chapter RSA 126-X. 4 (b) Cannabis sold by alternative treatment centers holding dual use certificates to qualifying patients directly or via their designated caregivers may have higher THC per serving than 5 6 is permitted by rules governing cannabis establishments that are issued pursuant to RSA 318-F:10.
+7 VI.
+Cannabis stores affiliated with alternative treatment centers holding dual use 8 certificates may sell cannabis grown and processed by those alternative treatment centers to 9 consumers provided they comply with rules issued pursuant to this section and RSA 318-F:10 10 318-F:9 Licensure Procedures for Cannabis Establishments.
+11 I. Each application for a license to operate a cannabis establishment shall be submitted to 12 the commission.
+13 II.
+Each application shall include both the fee established by the commission and a \$500 fee 14 for the municipality to review the application, except that the municipal fee shall be \$75 in the case 15 of the smallest tier of cultivation facilities.
+16 III.
+The commission shall: 17 (a) Immediately forward a copy of each application and the municipal fee to the 18 municipality in which the applicant desires to operate the cannabis establishment; and 19 (b) Issue a license to the applicant within 90 days after receipt of an application unless: 20 - (1) The commission finds the applicant is not in compliance with the requirements of this chapter or rules adopted under this chapter; or - (2) The commission is notified by the relevant municipality that the applicant is not in compliance with an ordinance adopted pursuant to this chapter and in effect at the time of application. - (c) Accept and process applications on an ongoing basis. - 318-F:10 Enactment of Municipal Ordinances.

 I. The voters of any city or town shall vote on whether to allow cannabis establishments in the municipality at the biennial election held in November 2024.
-The wording of the question shall

-1 be substantially as follows: "Shall we allow the operation of cannabis establishments within this city $\mathbf{2}$ or town?" and "Shall we allow the operation of a retail cannabis store in this city or town?"
-If a 3 majority of the qualified voters present and voting in a municipality signal their approval of the 4 operation of cannabis establishments, then cannabis establishments may start applying for approval on or after July 1, 2025.
-The recount of any local option vote, the procedures for holding such a $\mathbf{5}$ 6 recount, the declaration of the results of such a recount and the procedure for an appeal from such a 7recount shall be as provided in RSA 660:13-15.
-A municipality's prohibition on cannabis 8 establishments may not prohibit transportation through the municipality or deliveries within the 9 municipality by cannabis establishments located in other jurisdictions.
+The wording of the question shall be substantially as follows: "Shall we allow the operation of cannabis establishments within this city or town?" and "Shall we allow the operation of a retail cannabis store in this city or town?"
+If a majority of the qualified voters present and voting in a municipality signal their approval of the operation of cannabis establishments, then cannabis establishments may start applying for approval on or after July 1, 2025.
+The recount of any local option vote, the procedures for holding such a recount, the declaration of the results of such a recount and the procedure for an appeal from such a recount shall be as provided in RSA 660:13-15.
+A municipality's prohibition on cannabis establishments may not prohibit transportation through the municipality or deliveries within the municipality by cannabis establishments located in other jurisdictions.